MicrosoftDocs/cpp-docs/docs/cpp/standard-conversions.md

 ms.workload: ["cplusplus"]
 ---
 # Standard Conversions
 The C++ language defines conversions between its fundamental types.
 It also defines conversions for pointer, reference, and pointer-to-member derived types.
-These conversions are called "standard conversions."
-(For more information about types, standard types, and derived types, see [Types](https://msdn.microsoft.com/6882ee83-ea32-4373-8d57-c3efbbc15af0).)
+These conversions are called *standard conversions*.

  This section discusses the following standard conversions: